 - Retrieve source for metadata component

-To open the Org Browser, click the cloud icon in the side bar of the VS Code window (1).
-If you don’t see the icon, make sure your default org is set to a non-scratch org.
+To open the Org Browser, click the cloud icon in the Activity Bar of the VS Code window (1).
+If you don’t see the icon, make sure your default org is set to a non source-tracked org.

 Listing and Refreshing Metadata

 The Org Browser lists all the metadata types (4) in your default org.
 To view the components (5), expand the metadata type.
 When you expand metadata types with folders such as Reports, Dashboards, Documents, and EmailTemplates, all the available folders are displayed.
 You can view the components in a folder by expanding it.
 Expand the

 Custom Object metadata type to view fields and their type information.
 Additional information is displayed for following field types:

 - lookups: lookup(reference)

 You can refresh metadata at org level, for a type, for folders in a type, and for components in a folder.
 Click refresh icon next to:

 - Org Browser (2) to refresh available metadata types in the org

 - Metadata type (6) to get an updated list of components for the type